Sheets

 If selections within the sheet don’t automatically apply, dismissing via swiping down is the same as canceling or closing the sheet.

-Interactive dismiss can be disabled when sheets contain decisions users may want saved.
-The sheet presents a confirmation alert dialog instead when attempting to dismiss via a swiping gesture.
+Interactive dismiss can be disabled when the sheet contains decisions users may want saved.
+The sheet presents a confirmation dialog when attempting to drag the sheet away.

 Example of an iOS context sheet presenting a popover from the sheet's close button.
 The popover warns that there are unsaved changes that will be lost and has a button that discards the unsaved changes.